nqazimn/web-scraping-challenge/README.md

 2. The code for the above functions was individually tested in a Jupyter notebook, ```mission_to_mars_scraper.ipynb```.

 3. The flask app used to serve the scraped results and the call the main ```scraper()``` function is included in ```app.py```.

+4. The screenshots of the app presented as a HTML page are included in _/mission_to_mars/screenshots/_.